 More than moms and babies, our program focuses on the entire life course, from prenatal stages through adolescence and women’s health.
 Our students develop the leadership skills to improve the research, service systems, programs, and policies that support the health of women, children, and families in the United States.

-The Maternal and Child Health (MCH) Leadership Training Program provides interdisciplinary, graduate-level training in maternal and child public health research and practice, including epidemiology, biostatistics, program planning and management, policy development, and advocacy.
+The Center of Excellence in Maternal and Child Health offers interdisciplinary, graduate-level training in maternal and child health research and practice, including epidemiology, biostatistics, program planning and management, policy development, and advocacy.

 June 13, 2019 / 1pm to 4pm / South Campus Center 316